 The main objective of Scarification is to reduce the level of thatch in a lawn by allowing air and water to flow freely between the surface of the lawn and the soil level.
 To break down naturally, thatch requires a good amount of airflow and water flow.
 This increase in airflow will also create unfavourable conditions for moss and fungal diseases to grow, whilst improving the overall health of the grass plant.

-Why does my lawn need Scarifying?
+When and why does my lawn need scarifying?

-How often does my lawn need Scarifying?
+How often does my lawn need scarifying?

-What will my lawn look like following scarification?
+What will my lawn look like following Scarification?

-Lawns that are scarified at this time of year will take some time to recover as the grass plant does not grow in low temperatures.
-You should not expect to see any rejuvenation of your lawn until the following Spring.
+Lawns that are scarified at this time of year will take some time to recover as the grass plant grows slowly in low temperatures, and doesn’t grow at all in very low temperatures.
+You should not expect to see a full rejuvenation of your lawn until the following spring.
 The good news is that you don’t need to do anything during this period as the soil is generally wet enough to ensure the roots and the grass plants remain healthy.

-Lawns that are scarified in Spring or Summer will require a little further help to rejuvenate.
+Lawns that are scarified in spring or summer will require a little further help to rejuvenate.
 Generally, we would only carry out such work if we feel the lawn has little chance of improving without it.
-To help your lawn rejuvenate, the soil must remain wet at all times by watering it, and the lawn must be mown regularly to ensure the grass plants remain healthy.
+To help your lawn rejuvenate and ensure the grass plants remain healthy, the soil must remain wet at all times and the lawn must be mown regularly.
+The more frequently you mow your lawn whilst ensuring the soil remains wet, the quicker your lawn will rejuvenate.